microsoft/EdgeML/pytorch/examples/Bonsai/README.md

 Bonsai developed as part of EdgeML.
 Also, we include a sample cleanup and use-case on the USPS10 public dataset.

-`edgeml.graph.bonsai` implements the Bonsai prediction graph in tensorflow.
+`pytorch_edgeml.graph.bonsai` implements the Bonsai prediction graph in tensorflow.
 The three-phase training routine for Bonsai is decoupled from the forward graph to facilitate a plug and play behaviour wherein Bonsai can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).